repomesh/RedCode/README.md

 - **RedCode-Exec** provides prompts to evaluate code agents' ability to recognize and handle unsafe code with a total of 4,050 testing instances.
 - **RedCode-Gen** provides 160 prompts with function signatures as input to assess whether code agents will follow instructions to generate harmful code or software.

-We present the following 5 new findings (Finding 1-5) from our evaluations, which have not been revealed in prior benchmarks:

-- **Finding 1: OpenCodeInterpreter is safer than ReAct and CodeAct agents.**

-- **Finding 2: Agents are more likely to reject executing unsafe operations in operating system domain.**

-- **Finding 3: Agents are less likely to reject risky queries in natural language than programming language inputs, or in Bash code than Python code inputs.**

-- **Finding 4: More capable base models, such as GPT series, tend to have a higher rejection rate for unsafe operations under the same Agent structure.**

-- **Finding 5: More capable base models tend to produce more sophisticated and effective harmful software.**

 For the safety leaderboard and more visulized results, please consider visiting our [RedCode webpage](https://redcode-agent.github.io).

 ---